-No matter what anyone promises you today, this week, or this year, your taxes are going up.
-I don’t care if you are still licking your wounds from the last payroll tax rise, or the federal tax hike for millionaires, which in my case took my rate up from 35% to 39.5%, and then 43.3% with the Obamacare add on.
+I don?t care if you are still licking your wounds from the last payroll tax rise, or the federal tax hike for millionaires, which in my case took my rate up from 35% to 39.5%, and then 43.3% with the Obamacare add on.
 At least the capital gains tax is still a steal at 20%.

-At $600 billion, the budget deficit is so enormous that bringing it into balance merely through spending cuts is a mathematical impossibility.
-Chopping funding for Planned Parenthood and National Public Radio just isn’t going to do it.
+At $420 billion, the budget deficit is so enormous that bringing it into balance merely through spending cuts is a mathematical impossibility.

 $100 billion- Should renters be subsidizing homeowners?
 Kiss that home mortgage interest deduction goodbye.
-Ditto for the real estate market as a whole.
 The more aggressive version of this has the ceiling on deductions dropping to loans of only $500,000.

 $31 billion- Stop special tax treatment of dividend incomes.

-Please note that these most draconian measures only raise $586 billion a year, nearly wiping out the current budget deficit.
+Please note that these most draconian measures only raise $656 billion a year, more than wiping out the current budget deficit.
 But if a special interest group succeeds in preserving any of the preferential treatments above, then you will have to cut Medicare, Medicaid, Social Security, and Defense spending and of course the big one, Obamacare.

 In any case, I think it will be politically impossible to get any of these changes through the current congress.
 An energy tax and a national value added tax are also on the table.

-None of these hikes would be necessary if the economy grew at a 4% real rate instead of the present 3%.
-This is why tax rates in emerging countries are so low.
+None of these hikes would be necessary if the economy grew at a 4% real rate instead of the present 2-2.5%.